THAMIZH-ARASU/PyEdit-A-Vim-like-Terminal-Text-Editor/README.md

  # PyEdit - Vim-like Terminal Text Editor

 PyEdit is a terminal-based text editor inspired by Vim, implemented in Python.
-It provides a modal editing experience, file explorer, search, undo/redo, and more, all within your terminal.
+It provides a modal editing experience, file explorer with live preview, search, undo/redo, and more—all within your terminal.
 PyEdit is designed for speed, efficiency, and extensibility, making it a great choice for developers who love working in the terminal.

 ---

 ## Features

-- **Modal Editing:** Supports Normal, Insert, Visual, Command, Search, and File Explorer modes.
+- **Modal Editing:** Normal, Insert, Visual, Command, Search, and File Explorer modes.
-- **Vim-like Keybindings:** Familiar navigation and editing keys (h/j/k/l, i, v, :, /, etc.).
+- **Vim-like Keybindings:** Familiar navigation and editing keys (`h/j/k/l`, `i`, `v`, `:`, `/`, etc.).
-- **File Explorer Sidebar:** Browse and open files and directories from within the editor.
+- **File Explorer Sidebar:** Browse and open files and directories, with a live preview pane that resizes with your terminal.
 - **Search:** Powerful in-buffer and file search with regex support.
 - **Undo/Redo:** Full undo/redo support for editing operations.
 - **Status Bar:** Displays mode, file name, modification status, and cursor position.
-- **Command Mode:** Save, quit, open files, and more with :commands.
+- **Command Mode:** Save, quit, open files, and more with `:commands`.
 - **Visual Mode:** Select, copy, and delete text visually.
+- **AI Autocomplete:** (Optional) Press Tab in insert mode for AI-powered code suggestions (requires configuration).
 - **Lightweight & Fast:** Minimal dependencies, runs in any terminal with Python and curses.

 ---